U.S. Route 431 in Kentucky

 U.S. Route 431 (US 431) in Kentucky runs 86.93 mi from the Tennessee state line south of Adairville to US 60 at Owensboro.
 It crosses the state in mainly west-central portions of the state, passing through or near towns such as Russellville, Lewisburg, Central City and Livermore.
-The route goes through Logan, Muhlenberg, McLean County, and Daviess counties.
+The route goes through Logan, Muhlenberg, McLean, and Daviess counties.

 Route description

 US 431 enters the state going out of Robertson County, Tennessee, and into Logan County south of Adairville.
-It goes northward to Russellville, where it makes a left turn, and then a right turn to follow the Russellville Bypass to the north side of town.
+It goes northward to Russellville, where it makes a left turn onto the Russellville Bypass, and follows it to the north side of town.
 It becomes known as the Terry Wilcut Highway from Russellville to Lewisburg.

 It enters Muhlenberg County to provide access to Lake Malone (via KY 973), and then goes on a northwesterly course to Central City, where it intersects the Wendell H. Ford Western Kentucky Parkway at a cloverleaf interchange, and the U.S. Route 62.
 Along the way to Central City from near Drakesboro, Kentucky Route 70 runs concurrently with the U.S. Route.

-It then goes due north from Central City into eastern McLean County, crosses the Bridge at Livermore, where it crosses both the Green and Rough Rivers.
+It then goes due north from Central City into eastern McLean County, crosses the bridge at Livermore, where it crosses both the Green and Rough Rivers.
 It enters Daviess County and traverses the communities of Livia and Utica before terminating at the Wendell H. Ford Expressway (US 60) at Owensboro.

+Livermore Bridge

 For a unique reason, the U.S. 431 crossing of the Green River and Rough Rivers in McLean County, Kentucky, is a famous river crossing.
 It is at that crossing in the city of Livermore that U.S. 431 crosses two rivers and also crosses into Ohio County before completing the river crossing back in McLean County.
 This is the only known crossing of this type in the United States: a road starts in one county, crosses two separate rivers, crosses a sliver of land within another county, and then terminates the bridge crossing in the original county it started in.
 This special feature is marked by a state historical marker on both approach ends of the bridge.